shamil614/retry_broadway/blog.md

 AMQP reject, nack, or TTL reached because the message did not get acknowledged.

 The second component is a RabbitMQ plugin called Delayed Message Exchange Plugin (dm).
-The dm plugin add additional functionality to a standard RabbitMQ exchange to delay the delivery to a queue.
+The dm plugin adds functionality to a standard RabbitMQ exchange to delay the delivery to a queue.
-Essentially the plugin provides a mechanism to delay the retrying of a failed message.
+Essentially, the plugin provides a mechanism to delay the retrying of a failed message.
 Delaying the reprocessing of a message is important because it allows for implementing backoff when retrying failed messages.